Overview

 Key facts

-- This Animals, Society and Business (Animal Husbandry) programme from Van Hall University of Applied Sciences offers a balanced mix of courses on animals, livestock business, and society, combining theory with practical experience.
+- This Animals, Society and Business (Animal Husbandry) programme from Van Hall Larenstein, University of Applied Sciences offers a balanced mix of courses on animals, livestock business, and society, combining theory with practical experience.
 Our students and professors are known for their curiosity, open-mindedness, and a bit of boldness, making them ideal for working towards sustainable animal husbandry.

 - You'll study in an international environment with classmates from the Netherlands and beyond, in a friendly atmosphere with plenty of personal attention.
 Our extensive network of companies and living labs provides real-world learning opportunities from day one, helping you build industry connections and secure excellent job opportunities.